matomo-org/developer-documentation/docs/3.x/migrate-piwik-2-to-3.md

 ### if your plugin is compatible with Piwik 2 and Piwik 3...

-If you have a plugin that is compatible with both Piwik 2 and 3 we recommend to specify this explicitly in your `plugin.json` as we otherwise assume your plugin will only be compatible with Piwik 2.
+If you have a plugin that is compatible with both Piwik 2 and 3 we recommend specifying this explicitly in your `plugin.json` as we otherwise assume your plugin will only be compatible with Piwik 2.
 In the `plugin.json`, change this:

 ```json